varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 Of course, it is better to provide a more structured solution if you can (e.g. declaring a page route like `/store/products/{category}/{subcategory}/{product}`), but reality can be messy sometimes.

-> [!IMPORTANT]
-> Catch-all route segments MUST terminate the route.
-The following is not valid and will result in an exception being
-> thrown: `"/a/b/c/{...middle}/x/y/z"`.

 #### Optional catch-all routes